-Ultimate Guide to Thermostat Wiring: Demystifying Color Codes
+The Ultimate Guide to 7-Wire Thermostat Wiring: Understanding the Color Codes

 Color codes are a system of using different colored wires to represent different functions in a thermostat wiring system.
 This makes it easier to identify which wires go where when installing or troubleshooting a thermostat.